HarithAttyahKCL/FXD/process.md

 As well as outputing the exact RGB values, I think it would be nice to see how the colours look compared to each other.
 So I decided to make a fashion inspired Swatch chart with the dominant colours.

 ## Further optimisations?
 Multithreading!

+To my surprise, multithreading the naive solution seems to slow it down.
+This could be because multiple threads compete for the same resource/map in my implementation.
+I did also try giving each thread their own map, but this meant that joining all the maps in the end results in a greater wait time anyway due to the time complexity.